 I immediately contacted Paul Markowitz at Senior Living Specialist (214-929-5055) he quickly helped me find three Assisted Living communities to tour.
 If you are in need of senior living needs, I highly recommend using Paul!
 He is free to you and helps you discern all of the information while teeing up the tours and visits.
 He also discusses budgets, timelines and care needs.
 I will tell you that touring facilities is the quickest way to make a decision.
 You will know immediately when you find the right place based on how it looks and feels.

-In the end, we decided on a wonderful Assisted Living Community (The Forum Park Lane) that is within three miles of our house and easy for us to get to.
+In the end, we decided on a wonderful Assisted Living Community that specializes in dementia and is easy for us to get to.
 Dad is well cared for with all meals prepared and meds administered to him.
 Pete and I sold his car as his dementia was getting worse with the depression.
 The good news is he is now on a great schedule, well cared for and fed and he is taking his meds daily at the exact time he is supposed to.
 More importantly, it is peace of mind for us especially when we travel.
-Staff members have eyes on him daily due to medication administration and meal service.
-A huge shout out to Eboni Smith for always keeping me in the loop!
-Funny enough, it’s almost like having a young child in preschool.
-I get reports, updates and a phone call if there is any type of concern from the facility director.
+Staff members have eyes on him daily due to medication administration, meal service and activities.

 Life is that way.
 In the end, your parents become the child that you help care for.